No blog post will cover everything you need to know about SaaS marketing.

 2. Your Unique Selling Point

-Most products and marketing campaigns are unremarkable.
+Unfortunately, many marketing campaigns are unremarkable.
 The products have similar features, the branding is safe, and the marketing campaigns are safe.
 It’s just a bit “vanilla”.

 Check out these great logos to see what I mean.

-In one word; unremarkable.
+In one word, unremarkable.

 The company uses bright colors and an offhand writing style for its digital marketing content.
 That makes them memorable.
 And you want to be memorable.